Free US shipping $30+

 The risk depends on the formula.
 Fibers containing Dimethicone form a silicone film that traps residue against the scalp with repeated use.
 Formulas with Silica leave granular deposits in and around follicle openings.
 A pure cotton fiber made without these additives will not clog pores because it washes out completely and leaves no residue behind.

 Hair fibers do not damage hair.
 They attach through static charge and do not bond chemically to the hair shaft or scalp.
-However, heavy fibers used daily on fine hair can cause mechanical stress that contributes to breakage over time.
+However, heavy fibers used on fine hair can cause mechanical stress that contributes to breakage over time.
 Lightweight plant-based cotton fibers place the least stress on fragile strands.

 Do I need to wash hair fibers out every night?

 Washing fibers out each evening is strongly recommended.
 Even the cleanest formula benefits from a nightly reset that keeps the scalp clear and follicles unobstructed.
-For formulas containing synthetic compounds, nightly washing is essential to prevent the cumulative buildup that leads to irritation and pore blockage.
+For formulas containing synthetic compounds, nightly washing is essential to prevent the buildup that leads to irritation and pore blockage.

 Are hair fibers safe to use long term?